 If the wall has stubborn stains or marks that can’t be removed by cleaning, you may need to conceal it with touch-up paint.

-- If possible, use paint from the original can that painted the walls, and the same means of application: a small brush if it was brushed on, a roller if it was rolled on, etc. If you need to buy more paint, make sure you purchase the same color and the same sheen.
+- If possible, use paint from the original can that painted the walls, and the same means of application: a small brush if it was brushed on, a roller if it was rolled on and so on.
+If you need to buy more paint, make sure you purchase the same color and the same sheen.

 - Gently roll or feather the area with a small amount of touch-up paint and let dry.